 Amount Per Serving: Calories: 484Total Fat: 18gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 14mgSodium: 330mgCarbohydrates: 79gFiber: 6gSugar: 37gProtein: 6g

-Are you looking for more ways to bake with pears?
+Are you looking for more pear recipes?

 Try these recipes: